 - A. An applicant for clinical social worker licensure shall demonstrate completion of at least 3200 hours of supervised work experience in the practice of clinical social work in no less than 24 months.
 Supervised work experience in the practice of clinical social work shall include: - 1.
-At least 1600 hours of direct client contact involving the use of psychotherapy, no more than 400 hours of which are in psychoeducation; - 2.
-At least 100 hours of clinical supervision as prescribed under R4-6-212 and R4-6-404; and - 3.
+At least 1600 hours of direct client contact involving the use of psychotherapy; - 2.
+No more than 400 of the 1600 hours of direct client contact are in psychoeducation; - 3.
+At least 100 hours of clinical supervision as prescribed under R4-6-212 and R4-6-404; and - 4.
 For the purpose of licensure, no more than 1600 hours of indirect client contact related to psychotherapy services.